-Shareholder Proposals for 2015 Annual Meeting
+Shareholder Proposals for 2016 Annual Meeting

-Shareholders who wish to present proposals for inclusion in the proxy statement relating to our Annual Meeting of Shareholders to be held in 2015 may do so by following the procedures prescribed in Rule 14a-8 under the Securities Exchange Act of 1934.
-To be eligible, shareholder proposals must be received by our Corporate Secretary no later than December 2, 2014.
+Shareholders who wish to present proposals for inclusion in the proxy statement relating to our Annual Meeting of Shareholders to be held in 2016 may do so by following the procedures prescribed in Rule 14a-8 under the Securities Exchange Act of 1934.
+To be eligible, shareholder proposals must be received by our Corporate Secretary no later than December 2, 2015.

-Under our By-laws, if a shareholder wishes to present a proposal before the 2015 Annual Meeting separately from the Rule 14a-8 process, such shareholder must give written notice to the Corporate Secretary, Charles River Laboratories International, Inc., 251 Ballardvale Street, Wilmington, MA 01887.
-The Corporate Secretary must receive such notice not less than 90 days nor more than 120 days prior to May 6, 2015, provided that, if the 2015 Annual Meeting is not held within 30 days before or after May 6, 2015, then such nomination or proposal must be delivered to or mailed and received by the Corporate Secretary no later than the later of the close of business on the 70th day prior to May 6, 2015 or the close of business on the 10th day following the date on which public announcement of the date of the meeting is made by us.
-The notice must comply with all of the requirements in our By-laws.
+Under our By-laws, if a shareholder wishes to present a proposal or nomination at the 2015 Annual Meeting separately from the Rule 14a-8 process, such shareholder must give written notice to the Corporate Secretary, Charles River Laboratories International, Inc., 251 Ballardvale Street, Wilmington, MA 01887.
+The Corporate Secretary must receive such notice not less than 90 days nor more than 120 days prior to May 5, 2016, and must comply with our By-laws.

-Obtaining Additional Information About Us
+Obtaining Additional Information About Charles River

-The Notice of Meeting, this Proxy Statement, the enclosed proxy and our Annual Report to Shareholders for the year ended December 28, 2013 are being mailed to shareholders on or about April 1, 2014.
-Our Annual Report to Shareholders includes a copy of our Annual Report on Form 10-K for the fiscal year ended December 28, 2013 (other than exhibits thereto), as filed with the SEC.
+The Notice of Meeting, this Proxy Statement, the enclosed proxy and our Annual Report to Shareholders for the year ended December 27, 2014 are being mailed to shareholders on or about March 31, 2015.
+Our Annual Report to Shareholders includes a copy of our Annual Report on Form 10-K for the fiscal year ended December 27, 2014 (other than exhibits thereto), as filed with the SEC.
 The Form 10-K provides additional information about us.
 Exhibits will be provided upon written request and payment of an appropriate processing fee.
-A copy of our Annual Report on Form 10-K (with exhibits) for the year ended December 28, 2013 can also be found on the SEC website at www.sec.gov.
+A copy of our Annual Report on Form 10-K (with exhibits) for the year ended December 27, 2014 can also be found on the SEC website at www.sec.gov.
 In additional, shareholders may request a copy of the Annual Report on Form 10-K, without charge, by writing to David P. Johst, Corporate Secretary, Charles River Laboratories International, Inc., 251 Ballardvale Street, Wilmington, Massachusetts 01887.